The X-Factor Program

 Additionally, the program uses a widely established, empirically supported clinical intervention called Acceptance and Commitment Therapy (ACT), which has been adapted to target development of leadership and entrepreneurial virtues and values.
 ACT interventions are built on a foundation of enhancing identification and awareness of personal values and of pursuing behavioral change that is increasingly consistent with an individual’s values.
 Each X-Factor session is facilitated by a trained intervention specialist under the direct supervision of Dr. Tackett.

-During non-COVID times, each cohort kicks off the program with an experiential field trip to a startup ecosystem to better understand the world of entrepreneurship, the program’s goals, and to bond as a cohort.
+Each cohort kicks off the program with an experiential field trip to a startup ecosystem to better understand the world of entrepreneurship, the program’s goals, and to bond as a cohort.
 For the pilot program, this included a three-day trip to Austin, Texas to visit companies like Bumble and SilverCar and meet with alums.

 Thank you to the following generous donors for their commitment to supporting X-Factor and student entrepreneurs at Northwestern: